Jukoo/GLOverlayUI-/README.md

  This separation enables easy testing and reusability of the rendering logic in other contexts.

- 📸 Screenshots
+ 📸 Screenshots   & Demo
  ---
- ([]Todo  Add a screenshot here showing the scene + overlay + control panel)
+ Please Take a Look  [Here](https://gloverlayui.readthedocs.io/en/latest/pages/screenshots.html)

  📄 License
  This project is released under the GPLv3 License.
-See LICENSE for details.
+See [LICENSE](https://gloverlayui.readthedocs.io/en/latest/pages/license.html) for details.

- 🙋‍♂️ Author
+ Author
  ---
- Made with ❤️  by  Umar Ba <jUmarB@protonmail.com>
+ Umar Ba <jUmarB@protonmail.com>